raph714/Orc-Fort/README.md

 ### [Units](Units.md)
 During your turn, you may move each unit a number of squares up to the value in the unit's stats and take one action.
 Actions are listed in the stats of each unit, for example: melee attack, ranged attack, cast a spell.
 Actions and movement can be taken in any order.
 For example, you can move 2 squares, attack, and move another 4 squares (assuming your unit has a movement of 6).
+Purchased units appear on your starting base.
+If there is no room on your starting base, they appear on the closest platform to it.
+Units may move and attack on the turn they enter the board.

 ### Movement
 You may move your units only on your turn.